-- 1. Non-member participants in all ASRC regional training, Group training or Corps training, shall: - a.
-Read, complete and sign a printed copy of the ASRC Training Release; and - Present the completed and signed copy of the ASRC Training Release to the leader of the training session. - 2.
-The leader for a Group or Corps training session shall collect signed copies of the ASRC Training Release from all nonmember participants, and submit to the officer designated by their primary Group or Corps to accept releases.
-The officer receiving these signed forms shall ensure that they are scanned and placed in a file by the Group or Corps.
+- 1. It is strongly recommended that non-member participants in all ASRC regional training, Group training or Corps training: - a.
+Read, complete and sign a printed copy of the ASRC Training Release; and - b.
+Present the completed and signed copy of the ASRC Training Release to the leader of the training session - 2.
+The leader for a Group or Corps training session should collect signed copies of the ASRC Training Release from all nonmember participants, and submit to the officer designated by their primary Group or Corps to accept releases.
+The officer receiving these signed forms should ensure that they are scanned and placed in a file by the Group or Corps.
 For an ASRC Regional Training, the Conference Training Officer shall charge a particular individual to accept, scan and file such releases.